 The high number of undecided voters creates a wide range of possible electoral outcomes on March 4, all of which could fuel greater uncertainty about the Eurozone’s cohesiveness and drive.

-In particular, an electoral win by the Five Star Movement could imperil many of the European Union’s ongoing grand projects.
-The rationale behind this is that several proposed projects, such as the proposed European Monetary Fund & European investment budget / EU budget minister, are the antithesis of the M5S’s anti-euro, pro-Russian stance.
-Therefore, if the M5S were to enter government, they could arguably torpedo many, if not all, of French President Emmanuel Macron’s ambitious projects for Europe.
-Furthermore, M5S, as well as the pro-Russian elements within Berlusconi’s coalition, could weaken the EU’s sanctions regime against Russia by rejecting any imposition of fresh sanctions as well as creating new divisions in the EU akin to that between Brussels and the respective capitals of Warsaw and Budapest.
+In particular, an electoral win by the Five Star Movement could imperil many of the EU’s biggest projects like the proposed European Monetary Fund & European Investment Budget.
+These are the very antithesis of M5S’s anti-Euro, pro-Russian stance.
+Were M5S to enter government, it could torpedo many, possibly all, of French President Emmanuel Macron’s ambitious projects for Europe.
+M5S, as well as the pro-Russian elements within Berlusconi’s coalition, could also weaken the EU’s sanctions regime against Russia by rejecting the imposition of fresh sanctions and creating new divisions in the EU akin to those that now exist between Brussels, Warsaw and Budapest.

 The Five Star Movement has already proven its capabilities by playing a key role in defeating Renzi’s constitutional referendum.
 It could now wreak further havoc across the EU.